bionitio-team/bionitio-python/README.md

 Bionitio provides an optional command line argument `--minlen` which causes it to ignore (not count) any sequences in the input FASTA files with length strictly less than the supplied value.

-The example below illustrates bionitio applied to a single FASTA file called `file.fa` with a `--minlen` filter of `1000`.
+The example below illustrates bionitio applied to a single FASTA file called `file`.fa` with a `--minlen` filter of `1000`.
 ```
-% bionitio-py --minlen 1000 file.fa
+% bionitio --minlen 1000 file.fa
 FILENAME	NUMSEQ	TOTAL	MIN	AVG	MAX
 file1.fa	4711	2801855	1021	929	53540
 ```